2025–26 Mestis season: Playoffs

 Playoffs are being played in three stages.
-Quarter-Finals is a best-of-5 series, with the semifinals and the finals being a best-of-7 series.
+Quarter-Finals with the semifinals and the finals being a best-of-7 series.
 The teams are reseeded after the first two stages, so that the best team by regular season performance to make the quarter-finals and the semifinals faces the worst team in the corresponding stage.
 The bronze medal will be decided in a single game.

 Promotion

-The Mestis champion will compete against the last-placed team of Liiga, with the winner of the best-of-7 series being promoted to Liiga and the loser being relegated to Mestis.
+Due to the Liiga system reform, there will be no promotion this season.
+For the 2026–2027 Liiga season, the Mestis champion will be promoted alongside Jokerit, the champion of the 2024–2025 Mestis season.
+If Jokerit wins the current season as well, the runner-up from this season will be promoted instead.